prajayshah/RunGPT/README.md

 # RunGPT
-Interface to directly query OpenAI's GPT3 API.
+Interface to directly query OpenAI's GPT3 and (new) GPT3.5Chat API.

 Note: you will first need to create a `_utils.py` file in the same directory, and assign a `apitoken` variable inside the `_utils.py`.
 Assign `apitoken` as your personal secret OpenAI API key.